 Wash your hair or not?

 Speak to your hair stylist, but most stylists do not want you to have wet hair and many don’t like freshly washed hair either, as a bit of dirt often helps with hold.
 This does NOT mean a greasy oil slick of hair, however, so best to wash your hair the day before, to make sure it is dry, clean but not silky, and not as oily as cheap Italian takeaway.
 Also, do not use any products after you wash your hair, no leave in treatments, mousses, or other styling products you use.
-Also, wear a shirt, or something that opens up, so you don’t ruin your hair trying to take off a tight T-shirt or something.
+Also, wear a shirt, or something that opens up, so you don’t ruin your hair trying to take off a tight T-shirt.
+This is when the new trend of Bride and Bridesmaid silky dressing gowns come in handy.

 Touch up makeup products.